 It was great to hear such a wide range of views about pre-release.
 Many of you liked the principle of working through tasks with students in the classroom to help prepare them for the programming aspect of the examinations.
 This was counterbalanced by lively discussions around the impact on teaching due to the planning time needed by teachers and students to engage with a pre-release effectively.

 All of these views have informed our discussions.

 3. Student mental health and wellbeing

 Student wellbeing and mental health was a very strong concern raised by teachers.
 Discussions focused around:

 Student wellbeing is of paramount importance to all of us – and rightly so.
 We have taken all your feedback on board.

 If you have questions then please submit your comments below.
 We want to continue to engage with you throughout this journey and there are lots of ways to make sure you are ‘in the loop’ and keep up-to-date with developments.

-Ceredig Cattanach-Chell - Subject Specialist - Computer science
+Ceredig Cattanach-Chell - Subject Advisor - Computer science